Academic writing tips: How to write like a real academic - Oxbridge Editing

 In a world where people are constantly writing on informal platforms such as blogs and social media, it’s entirely normal for young academics to feel hesitant as to whether they are striking the proper tone in their formal writing.
 Ultimately, it is only through experimentation and practice that you will find the form that best suits your work.

 Remember, the team of expert academics here at Oxbridge Editing is a wealth of knowledge when it comes to achieving an appropriate academic writing style.
-They can guide and mentor you through one or many of your essays or other assignments to help you understand what you’re doing right and where you can improve.
+They can offer a personalised consultation about your dissertation or one or many of your essays to help you understand what you’re doing right and where you can improve.

 Contact us today to find out more.